canada-ca/digital-playbook-guide-numerique/views-vues/security-securite/en/categorization-tool.md

   intro: To ensure the availability of a business activity or IT asset against a specified set of threats in order to prevent injury to national interests or non-national interests.
   "type-of-injury-label": What is the type of injury that is most likely to result from a loss of availability?
   example1: Example of such injury
-  example2: ie. Affecting program performance "add-another-availability-button": Add another loss of availability "add-availability-button": Add loss of availability
+  example2: e.g., Affecting program performance
+  "add-availability-button": Add loss of availability "add-another-availability-button": Add another loss of availability
   previous: Previous loss of availability
   next: Next loss of availability
   return: Return to component